 One of the main advantages of metallic paint is that it provides a light protection against small damages and against discolouration caused by UV rays.

-The colour variations produced by some metallic colours make small defects more easily concealed.
-On the other hand, in a solid colour, dents, scratches and other small damages are more visible.
+The colour variations produced by some metallic colours make it easier to conceal small defects.
+On the other hand, in solid colours, dents, scratches and other small damages are more visible.

-Metallic paint also has an aesthetic function, beautifying the surface by enhancing vehicle contours and lines, providing effects, brightness and luminosity and a selection of colour customisation.
+Metallic paint also has an aesthetic function.
+It beautifies the surface by enhancing vehicle contours and lines, providing effects, brightness and luminosity and a selection of colour customisation.

-In short, metallic paint significantly increases the visual appeal of a vehicle and its market value.
+In short, metallic paint significantly increases a vehicle’s visual appeal and its market value.

-Its most common disadvantageis related to its cost.
-Solid colours have a higher cost in the vehicle, which is the result of a more expensive and elaborate manufacturing and application process.
+Its most common disadvantage are its cost.
+Solid colours make vehicles more expensive, as a result of a more expensive and elaborate manufacturing and application process.

-For the professional painter, the reproducibility of some metallic colours also entails greater complexity and difficulty in matching the colours, in addition to higher time required for the repair.
+For the professional painter, reproducing some metallic colours also entails greater complexity and difficulty in matching the colours.
+Also, more time will be required for the repair.

-Metallic car paint is classified depending on the type of pigments and particles it is composed of.
+Metallic car paint can be classified depending on the type of pigments and particles it is composed of.

 These types of pigments are the most common in metallic paint.

 They are composed of small aluminium particles, which are responsible for providing the shiny metallic lustre effect.
-They are usually mixed with absorption pigments (with some transparency to improve the brightness and depth effect).
+They are usually mixed with absorption pigments (somewhat transparent to improve the gloss and depth effect).

-In order to obtain improved reflection effects, they can also be mixed with other types of particles such as mica.
+They can also be mixed with other types of particles such as mica for improved reflection effects.
 The metallic particles of these pigments come in different sizes and shapes:

-- Lenticular aluminium: this is a type of particle that has an oval shape, and whose size can vary, differentiating between thin, medium and thick lenticular aluminium.
-Due to its shape, the correct direction and coupling of this type of particles during refinishing will be essential to obtain a final flawless finish.
+- Lenticular aluminium: this is a type of particle that has an oval shape, and a varying size.
+Lenticular aluminium can be thin, medium and thick.
+Due to its shape, the correct direction and coupling of this type of particles during repainting will be essential for a final flawless finish.

-- Irregular aluminium: this is a type of aluminium that has shapes with more irregular edges and different sizes (extra thin, thin, medium, thick and extra thick).
+- Irregular aluminium: this type of aluminium has different shapes with more irregular edges and different sizes (extra thin, thin, medium, thick and extra thick).
 Its application and direction is usually simpler than that of lenticular aluminium.

 These differences in shape and size, and the direction of the particles during application, will determine the type of effect obtained.

-This is why in certain metallic colours you can observe differences in brightness and shade depending on the angle from which you look at the surface, resulting in the so-called “flop effect.”
+This is why certain metallic colours have different gloss and shades depending on the angle from which you look at the surface.
+This is the so-called “flop effect.”

-In order to reduce this effect, some metallic colours include a flop control in their formulation.
+Some metallic colours include a flop control in their formulation to reduce this effect.

-Thin aluminium particles are matte, and less problematic than coarse aluminium particles, which are bright and reflect more light.
+Thin aluminium particles are matt and less problematic than coarse aluminium particles, which are glossy and reflect more light.
 Therefore, colours with a high percentage of coarse aluminium pigments will have a greater “flop effect”.

-Pearl pigments contain small particles or scales of the ore in different shapes and sizes.
+Pearl pigments contain different shapes and sizes of small particles or scales of the mica ore.

-These particles are mixed with translucent pigments, which means low opacity, which makes it impossible to apply without first mixing it with a solid or metallic colour.
+These particles are mixed with translucent pigments, which means low opacity.
+They cannot be applied at the bodyshop without first being mixed with a solid or metallic colour.

-The pearly glow of pearl colours is produced due to the ceramic crystals that make up the paint and are responsible for reflecting and refracting light.
+The pearly glow of pearl colours is due to the ceramic crystals in the paint which are responsible for reflecting and refracting light.

-This reflection and refraction of light gives the colour a brightness and depth that is difficult to match even for colours with metallic pigments, and under bright light, the lighter shades become iridescent, producing different colours and shades from various angles, with very striking results.
-Pearl car paints are even more prone to small marks and defects than paints with metallic pigments.
+This reflection and refraction of light gives the colour a gloss and depth that is difficult to match even for colours with metallic pigments.
+Under bright light, the lighter shades become iridescent, producing different colours and shades from various angles, with very striking results.
+Pearl car paints are even more prone to small paint marks and defects than paints with metallic pigments.

 These types of pigments provide an even sharper visual effect than metallic or pearl pigments.

-Its use and application is not very common in the sheet metal and paint sector; they are more used in bodywork customisation.
+Their use and application is not very common in the bodywork sector.
+They are more used in bodywork customisation.

-When painting with special colours, apply a coloured base on the repaired area covering the undercoat before applying the pearl base.
-Being very transparent pigments, if the percentage of pearl pigments in the colour base is very high, the colour effect obtained will depend on the number of coats applied, the product load or the base colour.
+When painting with special colours, a colour tinter must be applied on the repaired area covering the intermediate coat before applying the pearl base.
+Pigments are very transparent.
+So, if the percentage of pearl pigments in the colour tinter is very high, the colour effect obtained will depend on the number of layers applied, the product load or the intermediate coat colour.

-The main special pigments that have a greater presence in the refinishing sector are ColourStream and Xirallic.
+The main special pigments that have a greater presence in the refinishing sector are ColorStream and Xirallic

-ColourStream pigments are formed by silicon dioxide sheets coated with metal oxide, which allow the reflection of different colours and shades.
-These have a uniform geometry and are developed by manufacturers to provide the body with exclusive visual effects that change shades and colours depending on the angle of vision and impact of light on the surface.
+ColorStream pigments are formed by silicon dioxide sheets coated with metal oxide.
+These allow the reflection of different colours and shades.
+They are geometrically even, and are developed by manufacturers to provide the bodywork with exclusive visual effects of changing shades and colours depending on the angle of vision and on the impact of light on the surface.

 Xirallic pigments are composed of aluminium oxide sheets coated with metal oxides.
 The formulas containing these types of pigments are called “electric colours”.
-They provide a crystalline effect with high levels of sparkle and gloss.
+They provide a crystalline effect with high sparkle and gloss levels.

-Failing to work and prepare the base paints or failing to observe the finish under optimal light source imitating sunlight are some of the reasons that will influence the correct application of metallic colours.
+Failing to work and prepare the base paints or failing to observe the finish under Failing to work and prepare the intermediate coat paints or failing to observe the finish under optimal light source imitating sunlight are some of the reasons that will influence the correct application of metallic colours.

-Let us look at some of the keys to follow to correctly apply metallic colours:
+Let us look at some of the keys to follow to correctly apply complex metallic colours:

-- Adapting the use of catalysts and thinners to room temperature and humidity
+- Adapting the use of hardeners and thinners to room temperature and humidity

-Adapting the catalysts and thinners according to the temperature will help the metal particles to be directed and coupled correctly.
+Adapting hardeners and thinners to the temperature will help the metal particles to be directed and coupled correctly.

-This is especially relevant when the temperature is high, where the use of slower dilutions and catalysts is recommended, to prevent the appearance of paint defects such as shadows or bursts.
+This is especially relevant when the temperature is high.
+Here, we recommend using slower dilutions and hardeners to prevent the appearance of paint defects such as clouding or cloudiness.

 - Applying a final control coat

-Applying a final control or anchorage coat will help provide good colour-matching to the finish, and to correctly direct the metallic paint particles.
+Applying a final effect coat or anchorage will help provide good colour-matching to the finish, and to correctly direct the metallic paint particles.

-In metallic colours, blurring will allow for the part to better integrate with the other adjacent areas, improving colour-matching and minimising the appearance of possible painting defects.
+In metallic colours, blending will allow for the part to better integrate with the other adjacent areas.
+It will improve colour-matching and minimise the appearance of possible painting defects.

 - Correct application technique

-A correct application technique makes it easier to match the metallic colour, improving the paint’s covering and the distribution of the particles (to avoid the flop effect).
+A correct application technique makes it easier to match the metallic A correct application technique makes it easier to match the metallic colour, improving the paint’s coverage and the distribution of the particles (to avoid the flop effect).

 To do this, it is advisable to direct the gun so that the spray hits the surface regularly, with overlapping coats, distributing the particles evenly.